deandreee/electron_ml_nn_research/README.md

 # Electron ML/NN Research for Crypto Trading

-Core idea: try different models (XGBoost/LSTM/LinReg/SVM/etc) to predict Crypto price movements (not the price itself!) based on features (usually technical indicators, like SMA, RSI, etc).
+Core idea: try different models (XGBoost, LSTM, SVM, etc) to predict Crypto price movements (not the price itself!) based on features (usually technical indicators, like SMA, RSI, etc).

 This is my personal testing ground, the goal here is to experiment, get results and evaluate ideas as fast possible, everything else is secondary.
 Therefor, a lot of configuration is simply comment/uncomment lines in code.